 - Pet Therapy

 - Supervised study

 To learn more about family therapy, visit WebMD.com.

 These evidence-based treatments will empower your child with concrete new coping skills.
 Our goal is to help patients transition from a level of care and restore them to a level of functioning that allows them to return to their school and typical daily activities.

 The School Refusal PHP also incorporates one and a half hours (for children) or two hours (for adolescents) of supervised study each day under the supervision and guidance of an education specialist and teacher’s assistants.
 Patients are expected to work quietly during this time to maintain a productive work environment.

 Once a release of information for communication with the patient’s school has been established, the assigned Education Specialist will communicate with the school to develop a plan to receive and submit various homework and school assignments.
 This release will provide the school with your child’s educational and therapeutic progression.

-Compass Health Center staff will also communicate with outside providers to ensure a smooth transition for your child.
+Compass Health Center staff in Chicago or Northbrook will also communicate with outside providers to ensure a smooth transition for your child.
 The average length of stay in the School Refusal PHP is approximately 2 to 4 weeks.
 Due to individualized treatment plans, the length of School Refusal PHP may vary.
 Contact us today to learn more about our treatment plans

 Next, learn about Compass’ Intensive Outpatient Program (IOP).